Anomaly Awareness: Anomaly Awareness for Boosted hadronic phenomena

 After determining $R_{max}$, one can turn the criteria for discovery $N_{An}/\sqrt{N_{SM}} = 5$ into a minimum value of the anomaly cross section one would be able to detect.
 This value would depend on the amount of data collected at the LHC (i.e. luminosity, ${\cal L}$), hence on the time it runs.
 Indeed, note that

 hence

-which is shown in Fig.~\ref{fig:lumi} for the EFT case where AA is to all anomalies but EFT.
-We repeated the same analysis for other anomalies, $R_{2,3,4}$, with similar results, as expected from a procedure which aims to model-independence.
+which is shown in Fig.~\ref{fig:lumi} for the EFT case (where AA is to all anomalies but EFT).
+We repeated the same analysis for other anomalies, $R_2$, $R_3$ and $R_4$, with similar results, as expected from a procedure which aims to achieve robustness and model-independence.

-As a reference, the QCD cross section after the selection cuts is of the order of 50$\times 10^3$ fb, and Fig.~\ref{fig:lumi} shows we would be able to detect cross sections for anomalies of the order of 10 fb, a 1:5000 ratio of anomaly over in-distribution.
+As a reference, the QCD cross section after the selection cuts is of the order of 50$\times 10^3$ fb, and Fig.~\ref{fig:lumi} shows that at High-Luminosity LHC (${\cal L}=$3000 fb$^{-1}$) we would be able to detect cross sections for anomalies of the order of 10 fb, a 1:5000 ratio of anomaly over in-distribution.
+If we just naively calculate the signal cross-section as $\frac{5 \sqrt{\sigma_B}}{\sqrt{L}}$, we get 20.2 fb with a luminosity of 3000 fb$^{-1}$ which is higher than what we get with this procedure (12.3 fb).

+Moreover, we have compared the AA procedure with a simple binary classification where one class would be the QCD+Top SM background and the other the EFT anomaly.
+We find that, compared with the AA case, with a supervised anomaly detection classifier we would be sensitive to roughly a factor two smaller cross section $\sigma_{EFT}^{min}$.
+This result is expected: if the nature of the anomaly is known, a supervised task will be more sensitive than a semi-supervised procedure like AA.

 We do not want to finish this section without stressing once more that the results shown in Figs.~\ref{fig:Ratio} and ~\ref{fig:lumi} should be taken as a qualitative illustration on how to use AA for anomaly detection.
 A better simulation and analysis, including more information on the events and more types of anomalies, would likely lead to substantially better results than those shown here.